alexnaef/alexnaef/README.md

 Also interested in UI design and mobile development.
 Looking for full time SWE positions after graduation, May 2024.

 Feel free to reach out!
-I have a couple of private repo's with larger projects I did, happy to share.
+I have a couple of private repo's with larger projects I did, happy to share. \n Alex
-Alex

 aen2145@columbia.edu